 We boarded a bus back to Palma at 1.00 pm and noticed that the village had become much busier as numerous tour buses had arrived, so if you have the opportunity to arrive by mid morning it would be preferable before the tour groups arrive.

 Back in Palma we took a look in the Olivar market hall which is located quite near Playa d’Espanya bus station and is open between 7.00 am and 2.30pm and on Fridays from 2.30 pm until 8.00 pm.
-In the main hall fresh fruit and vegetables are piled high, huge earthenware pots filled with olives are very tempting and next door in the fish market there is so much fish on offer with varieties unknown to me which I wouldn’t even know how to cook – but all interesting to observe.
+In the main hall fresh fruit and vegetables were piled high, huge earthenware pots filled with olives were very tempting and next door in the fish market there was so much fish on offer with varieties unknown to me which I wouldn’t even know how to cook – but all interesting to observe.

-Palma was much quieter today as unlike yesterday there are no cruise ships in port.
-We enjoyed drinks and pinchos (tapas) in the warm spring sunshine before having a leisurely walk through the old town towards the cathedral before taking the seafront route back to our hotel.
+Palma was much quieter as unlike the previous day there were no cruise ships in port.
+We enjoyed drinks and pinchos (tapas) in the warm spring sunshine before having a leisurely walk through the old town towards the cathedral then took the seafront route back to our hotel.
 It takes around 30 minutes gentle walking back to The Melia Palas Atenea allowing for brief stops to admire yachts along the way.

 If you have enjoyed reading this post you may also like: